Advanced Patterns

 Audit Logging with Base Action Classes

 When many actions share the same cross-cutting concern — wrapping database writes in a transaction and inserting an audit log — you can extract that into an abstract base class.
+This pattern uses TransactionMiddleware to manage the transaction lifecycle and a runAfter hook to insert audit entries.

 The Base Class